ABOUT THE FOUNDER

-Although his primary training is in public health and clinical research, Ulysses has dedicated much of his time to a vocation of social justice advocacy through the church and community.
-His primary work with faith groups has been in the area of HIV and AIDS awareness, advocacy and capacity building, but also includes mass incarceration, LGBTQIA, gender and racial justice, food security, and peace in the Middle East.
-He has been a guest at both the White House and United Nations for consultations on the intersections of faith and HIV/AIDS, sexual and reproductive health rights, and global drug reform.
-He currently serves as a member of the United States Presidential Advisory Council on HIV/AIDS (PACHA) under the Obama Administration.
-Ulysses has also been recognized by the National Minority Quality Forum as top 40 under 40 in minority health for his work in faith and HIV in communities of color.
-Ulysses previously served on the executive committee of World Council of Churches (WCC), holding positions on the WCC Gender Advisory Group and Ecumenical Advocacy Alliance’s (EAA) Access to HIV/AIDS Treatment Working Group.
+Although his primary training is in medicine and public health, Ulysses is dedicated to a vocation of social justice advocacy through faith and community based initiatives.
+His primary work has been in the area of HIV and AIDS awareness, advocacy and capacity building, but also includes mass incarceration, LGBTQIA+, gender and racial justice, food security, and peace in the Middle East.
+He has been a guest at both the White House and United Nations for consultations on the intersections of faith and HIV/AIDS, sexual and reproductive health rights, racial justice, and global drug reform.

 Ulysses formerly served as a member of the United States Presidential Advisory Council on HIV/AIDS (PACHA) appointed by the Obama Administration, and made international headlines when he and 5 other members of PACHA resigned under the Trump Administration.
 Ulysses has also been recognized by the National Minority Quality Forum (NMQF) as a top 40 under 40 Minority Health Leader for his work in faith and HIV in communities of color, and has since been named to the NMQF Advisory Board.
 Most recently Ulysses was named to the Board of Directors of RAHMA, a 501c3 organization that addresses HIV/AIDS in faith communities through education, advocacy, and empowerment.